March, 2015 WXXI Education e-Newsletters

 PBS is Looking for 100 of America's Most Innovative Educators

 Accepting applications from K-12 educators now through Feb.
 11, 2015

-Statewide live homework help show, Homework Hotline hosts a 23rd season helping students with their homework.
-The shows airs live Monday-Thursday 5:30pm-6pm. on NY PBS stations and on a live stream on the show website..
-Students whose families are involved n their homework have are also more invested and engaged with their school success.
+Statewide live homework help show, Homework Hotline is here to help New York State students with their homework.
+The 24th season airs Monday-Thursday 5:30pm-6pm.
+LIVE on NY PBS stations.
+Students that involve their families in their homework have parents that are more invested and engaged with their school success.
 Use Homework Hotline as a tool to support families!
 Teachers from Dial-A-Teacher take the calls and send them to WXXI studios in Rochester, where host teachers, who are experts in subjects across the curriculum, are standing by ready to help kids work through their homework.

 - LIVE STREAM of the show at http://homeworkhotline.org

 - Student Segment Hosts

 - New video clips on topics across the curriculum on the Homework Hotline YouTube Channel.